linuxserver/docker-domoticz/README.md

 ## Versions

++ **18.01.18:** Remove logging to syslog in the run command to prevent double logging.
 + **04.01.18:** Deprecate cpu_core routine lack of scaling.
 + **08.12.17:** Rebase to alpine 3.7.
 + **26.11.17:** Use cpu core counting routine to speed up build time.